PDR Dent Repair Guide and Hail Damage Car Insurance Claim Frequently Asked Questions

 Paintless Dent Repair Frequently Asked Questions

-1. WHAT IS PAINTLESS DENT REMOVAL (PDR)?
+1. WHAT IS PAINTLESS DENT REPAIR (PDR)?

 PDR is a specialized process used to remove hail damage and other minor dents from the panels of a vehicle.
 Skilled technicians carefully apply pressure below the dent using special tools, slowly relaxing the stress created by a dent.